Zhuinden/flowless/README.md

 _"Name-giving will be the foundation of our science."_ - Linnaeus

-_"The winds and waves are always on the side of the ablest navigators."_ - Gibbon

 _"Memory is the treasury and guardian of all things._" - Cicero

 _"It's better if you're good at one thing than if you're bad at many things just because you're trying too hard.
 Especially if you're a backstack library._" - Zhuinden

-**Flow(less) gives names to your Activity's UI states, navigates between them, and remembers where it's been; and that's all it does.**
+**Flow(less) gives names to your Activity's UI states, navigates between them, and remembers where it's been, but it doesn't try to do more.**

 This used to be a fork of Flow 1.0-alpha by Square, with the "resource management" aspects completely removed.
 Now it provides more than that, both in terms of bug fixes and out-of-the-box features alike.